Failure is Not An Option

 On my way to a meeting yesterday here in New York, I was on the subway platform watching a little boy with his mom.
 The boy must have been about 1 years old and was spitting distance from walking on his own.
 He stands and can waive his hands and yell without falling.
 I’m sure it is a matter of days now.

 And it was a reminder to me that kids at that age do not know what failure is.
 When he falls, or bumps his head, he just simply gets back up and tries again.
 And again.
 Failure is simply is not a part of his vocabulary.
+And in watching him relentlessly try to get his little legs to support his body weight, it reminded me of the key elements people must have in order to step into greatness.

 Three Parts to Achieving Greatness